The North Carolina Controlled Substances Act

-Understanding North Carolina’s Drug Laws
+Understanding Charlotte’s Drug Laws

 The charge you face for drug possession or another drug offense depends on the type of controlled substance, the amount under your control, your actions in relation to the drugs, and your perceived intent.
 For example, if you are found with a small amount of cocaine in your pocket, you will face a certain charge for cocaine possession.
 However, if you are found with large qualities of cocaine in your vehicle, some of which is in large packages while smaller amounts are in little baggies, then you may face a different charge for drug trafficking.

 Many drug charges are brought under NCGS 90-95(a), which states it is unlawful for anyone to: